AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 Hashing is the process of converting data into a key using a hash function.
 Original data cannot be retrieved encryption is the process of converting plaintext data into unreadable garbage known as the ciphertext.
 Can be transformed back into plaintext using encryption key salted hashes increases hash complexity.
-## Encountered Interview Questions
-Interview questions I've encountered

-**What is "living off the land"**
-A method where attackers use legitimate, trusted built-in tools already in the target system to conduct attacks over using custom-made attacks.

 **TLS/SSL**
 TLS is the newest version of SSL.
 Encryption protocol for web communications